Cumulative Period definition

 Cumulative Period means, at any time, the period from the Closing Date through the Prior Week.

-Cumulative Period in respect of any month included in a Fiscal Year shall mean the period commencing on the first day of such Fiscal Year and ending on the last day of such calendar month.
+Cumulative Period means for any month included in a Fiscal Year the period commencing on the first day of such Fiscal Year and ending on the last day of the calendar month in question.

 Cumulative Period in respect of any month included in a fiscal year shall mean the period commencing on the first day of such fiscal year and ending on the last day of such calendar month.
 The Gross Receipts for any Cumulative Period shall mean the sum of the Gross Receipts (as defined in Section 5.3 hereof) for each calendar month included in such Cumulative Period.
-The Profit (as defined in Section 5.2 hereof) for any Cumulative Period shall mean the sum of the amounts of Profit for each calendar month included in such Cumulative Period, such sum to be determined after taking into account any deficit in Profit for any such calendar month.
+The Available Cash Flow for any Cumulative Period shall mean the sum of the amounts of Available Cash Flow for each calendar month included in such Cumulative Period, such sum to be determined after taking into account any deficit in Available Cash Flow for any such calendar month.